Jackey-Sparrow/hiApp-ionic/README.md

 - [ ] ionic android (not ready)
 - [ ] ionic ios(ready)
 - [ ] after finish the implement, add a build version
-- [ ] use gulp to auto general index.html, no need to inject the script url by hand(gulp-inject)